 Diagnosis of Hereditary Optic Neuropathies

-Diagnosis of dominant optic atrophy and Leber hereditary optic atrophy is mainly clinical.
-Molecular genetic testing is available to confirm many mutations responsible for both disorders.
-However, results can be falsely negative because mutations may exist for which molecular testing does not yet test.
+If the diagnosis of dominant optic atrophy or Leber hereditary optic atrophy is suspected clinically, molecular genetic testing is appropriate to confirm many mutations responsible for both disorders.
+However, results can be falsely negative because mutations may exist for which molecular testing does not yet detect.

 If Leber hereditary optic neuropathy is suspected, electrocardiography (ECG) should be done to diagnose occult cardiac conduction defects.